What Makes Data Suitable for a Locally Connected Neural Network? A Necessary and Sufficient Condition Based on Quantum Entanglement: Low Entanglement Under Canonical Partitions Is Necessary and Sufficient for Fitting Tensor

 \begin{proof}[Proof sketch (proof in~\cref{app:proofs:fit_necssary})] In general, the entanglements that a tensor network supports can be upper bounded through cuts in its graph~\citep{cui2016quantum,levine2018deep}.
-For the locally connected tensor network, these bounds imply that $\qe{\tntensor}{\K} \leq \ln (R)$ for any canonical partition $(\K, \K^c)$. \cref{eq:fit_necessary_ub} then follows by showing that if $\tntensor$ and $\A$ are close, then so are their entanglements. \cref{eq:fit_necessary_lb} is established using a construction from~\cite{deng2017quantum}, providing a tensor with maximal entanglements under all partitions of its axes. \end{proof}
+For the locally connected tensor network, these bounds imply that $\qe{\tntensor}{\K} \leq \ln (R)$ for any canonical partition $(\K, \K^c)$. \cref{eq:fit_necessary_ub} then follows by showing that if $\tntensor$ and $\A$ are close, then so are their entanglements. \cref{eq:fit_necessary_lb} is established based on a characterization from~\cite{sen1996average}. \end{proof}

 \begin{theorem} Let $\A \in \R^{D_1 \times \cdots \times D_N}$ and $\epsilon > 0$.
 Suppose that for all canonical partitions $(\K, \K^c) \in \can$ (\cref{def:canonical_partitions}) it holds that $\qe{\A}{\K} \leq \frac{\epsilon^{2}}{(2N-3) \norm{\A}^2} \cdot \ln (R)$.\footnote{ When the approximation error $\epsilon$ tends to zero, the sufficient condition in~\cref{thm:fit_sufficient} requires entanglements to approach zero, unlike the necessary condition in~\cref{thm:fit_necessary} which requires entanglements to become no greater than $\ln (R)$.
 This is unavoidable.
 However, if for all canonical partitions $(\K, \K^c) \in \can$ the singular values of $\mat{\A}{\K}$ trailing after the $R$'th one are small, then we can also guarantee an assignment for the locally connected tensor network satisfying $\norm{\tntensor - \A} \leq \epsilon$, while $\qe{\A}{\K}$ can be on the order of $\ln (R)$ for all $(\K, \K^c) \in \can$.
 See~\cref{app:suff_cond} for details. } Then, there exists an assignment for the tensors constituting the locally connected tensor network (defined in~\cref{sec:fit_tensor:tn_lc_nn}) such that it generates $\tntensor \in \R^{D_1 \times \cdots \times D_N}$ satisfying: